RiseGaming/Takistan-Life-Rules/README.md

 6. Civilians can be searched without cause during martial law.

 > [!IMPORTANT]
-> War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.
+> War Vehicles include any vehicle that uses explosive ordnance or an ammo calibre higher than 12.7×99mm NATO.

 > [!WARNING]
 > Staff have final say on Declaration/Ending of Martial Law.